 - 6.1 As stated earlier, the evidence review also highlights significant knowledge gaps and uncertainties.
 There is currently no or only weak evidence about: - the effects of diseases and parasites introduced or harboured by released gamebirds - predation and disturbance effects on reptiles or amphibians from gamebirds - localised air quality effects on lichens and bryophytes, and - the effects of gamebird release on localised predator populations (e.g. foxes) and their productivity, movement and foraging behaviour. - 6.2 These key areas are identified as having some information but limited evidence and requiring further studies.
-Where these factors are relevant, we advocate seeking further specialist advice and taking a precautionary approach when there are credible risks of significant harmful effects until the evidence base is developed further.
+A programme of research projects funded by Defra is currently underway to help fill key gaps in the evidence.
+In the interim, where these factors are relevant, we advocate seeking further specialist advice and taking a precautionary approach when there are credible risks of significant harmful effects until the evidence base is developed further.